Skip to Content

 Extend your day with a stop at Hulihe’e Palace.
 The Royal Palace is a beautifully restored museum once used by Hawaii’s royal family as a summer home.
 Located on Ali’i Drive, it’s an easy walk from the tender pier.

 I found Kona to be more upscale than Hilo, with a great selection of high-priced restaurants, local breweries, and trendy boutiques.
-If you’ve not booked a port excursion but want to explore the landscape, a vehicle is necessary to get the most out of your day.

 With a rental car, visitors can explore the colored sand beaches.
 Being a volcanic island, the tiny fragments of lava make up the black sand found at Punalu’u Beach.
 Black sand retains its heat, and because of this, sea turtles choose this sand to bask in the midday sunshine.